cfphpflex/usedauto/README.md

 # Advanced Used Vehicle Price Prediction Model

-## Project Overview
+## Executive Summary

 A data science project analyzing used car listings from Kaggle to predict vehicle prices and identify high-quality cars.
-The model pipleline follows the CRISP-DM methodology and features standard basic data cleaning, standardizing, regression and more advanced models
+The work follows the CRISP-DM methodology and features more advanced models (RandomForest, XGBoost, CatBoost), visual analysis, and deployment scripts.
-(RandomForest, XGBoost, CatBoost), visual analysis, and deployment scripts.
 Key deliverables include data visualizations, a robust model training pipeline, and insights for dealership decision-making.

 ## Summary of Findings